taylorje2/Project2-DiscordBot/README.md

 /getuserinfo - shows user information

-/updateusername - updates username, if they've recently changed their discord username
+/updateusername - updates username, if they've recently changed their Discord username

 /updateuserzodiac - updates user zodiac sign

 /delete - deletes user information

-/apod - shows the apod od the day
+/apod - shows the apod of the day

 /oldapod - shows older APOD from a specified date (use YYYY-MM-DD format)

 # Code Overview
-ProjectTwo.db
+### ProjectTwo.db
 Relational database that interacts with the bot to hold and retrieve user information.

-main.py
+### main.py
-Holds all of the technical code that makes the bot run, as well as debugging methods and all of the discord "/" command methods
+Holds all of the technical code that makes the bot run, as well as debugging methods and all of the Discord "/" command methods

-fromapis.py
+### fromapis.py
 Holds all of the code that allows the bot to interact with databases.

-confirm.py
+### confirm.py
 Class that creates buttons that give users the opportunity to confirm their inputs before submitting

-help.py
+### help.py

-APOD.txt
+### APOD.txt
-Was originally as APOD.py for testing purpose, and changed into a txt. when the branch was merged with the main branch *APOD.py can be ignored.
+Was originally named APOD.py for testing purposes, and changed into a .txt when the branch was merged with the main branch *APOD.py can be ignored.
 It was only used for testing purposes for the APOD API and its commands.*

-# Notes

 # Developers
 Rachel Smith